 However, this should not deter you from getting them some pig ears because they are tasty, have protein, and will allow them to chew them like a toy for a considerable amount of time.

 Your puppy does not always want to chew their treats.
 Sometimes the best treat is a simple crunchy one.
 Blue Buffalo Health Bars are a top treat for your Aussie puppy.
-They are all natural and are small.
-However, be sure to practice moderation because it can be easy to give too many to your puppy.
+These treats are all-natural and the right size for Aussie puppies.

 Consider some of these benefits of using the Blue Buffalo Health Bars for your Aussie puppy’s next treat.